gravity-ui/yagr/docs/en/api/cursor.md

 type SnapToValue = 'left' | 'right' | 'closest';
 ```

-Snap to values allows to render markers only on existing points on timeline.
-If cursor points to value X value on which Y has null with `snapToValues` you can configure which real point to highligh with marker.
+Snapping to values lets you only render markers on existing points on a timeline.
+If the cursor points to value X, where Y is null with `snapToValues`, you can configure which real point to highlight with a marker.

--   `'left'` - finds nearest non-null value to the left
+-   `'left'` - find the nearest non-null value to the left
     ![Snap to left](../../assets/snap-left.png =600x100%)

--   `'right'` - finds nearest non-null value to the right
+-   `'right'` - find the nearest non-null value to the right
     ![Snap to right](../../assets/snap-right.png =600x100%)

--   `'closest'` - finds nearest non-null
+-   `'closest'` - find the nearest non-null value

--   `false` - doesn't snaping to non-null values
+-   `false` - don't snap to non-null values
     ![Without snapping](../../assets/snap-false.png =600x100%)

 ### Markers

+Cursror markses are elements whish shows Y-values of series on a given cursor X position.

--   `cursor.markersSize?: number`
+-   `cursor.markersSize?: number` - markers radius in `px`

-Radius of markers.

--   `cursor.maxMarkers?: number`

-Maximal count of markers.
-If count of lines > `maxMarkers`, then markers don't drawing.
+-   `cursor.maxMarkers?: number` - maximum number of markers.
+If the number of lines > `maxMarkers`, then markers aren't drawn on chart.

 ### Crosshairs

-You can set X and Y crosshairs in cursor options:
+You can set X and Y crosshairs in the cursor options:

 ```js
 cursor: {